MGCodesandStats/hotel-modelling/README.md

 ### Stage 2: Classification

-- Trained classification models on the H1 dataset and tested against the H2 dataset.
+- Trained [classification models](https://github.com/MGCodesandStats/hotel-modelling/blob/master/classification.ipynb) on the H1 dataset and tested against the H2 dataset.
+Used boto3 and botocore to import data from AWS S3 bucket to SageMaker.

 - Used the **Explainable Boosting Classifier** by InterpretML, **KNN**, **Naive Bayes**, **Support Vector Machines**, and **XGBoost** to predict cancellations across the test set.

 - SVM demonstrated the best performance overall with an f1-score accuracy of **71%**, and **66%** recall across the cancellation class.

-- An ANN model was also trained in conjunction with dice_ml to identify Diverse Counterfactual Explanations for hotel bookings, i.e. changes in feature parameters that would cause a non-canceling customer to cancel, and vice versa.
+- An ANN model was also trained in conjunction with dice_ml to identify [Diverse Counterfactual Explanations](https://github.com/MGCodesandStats/hotel-modelling/blob/master/interpretml-dice-ml.ipynb) for hotel bookings, i.e. changes in feature parameters that would cause a non-canceling customer to cancel, and vice versa.

 ### Stage 3: Regression